 Ceilings

-Repair category 1
+Repair category:

-Notes No obvious significant defects were noted to ceiling surfaces.
+Notes No obvious significant defects were noted to the ceiling surfaces.

 Internal walls

-Repair category 1
+Repair category: 1

 Notes No obvious significant defects were noted to the internal walls.

-Floors including sub-floors
+Floors including sub floors

-Repair category 1
+Repair category: 1

-Notes No obvious significant defects were noted to floors.
+Notes No obvious significant defects were noted to floors, within the limitations of the inspeciton.

 Internal joinery and kitchen fittings

-Repair category 1
+Repair category: 1

-Notes No obvious significant defects were noted to internal joinery or kitchen fittings.
+Notes No obvious significant defects were noted to internal joinery or kitchen fittings, allowing for normal wear and tear.

+ne sarvey

-Chimney breasts and fireplaces
+Chimney breast and fire places

-Repair category 1
+Repair category: 1

-Notes No obvious significant defects were noted to the chimney breast or fireplaces.
+Notes No obvious significant defects were noted to the chimney breasts or stove, within the limitations imposed on the inspection.

 Internal decorations

-Repair category 1
+Repair category: 1

 Notes No obvious significant defects were noted to the internal decorations.

-Cellars
+Cellars Cellars

-Repair category -
+Repair category:

-Notes Not applicable.
+Notes Not applicable

+Electricity

+Repair category: 2

-Electricity Repair category 1 Notes It is likely that only the most recently rewired properties will have electrical installations that fully comply with current regulations.
-There was no evidence of a recent test, however the vendor tells us the property has been recently re-wired and checked during its recent remodelling works.
+Notes Only the most recently rewired properties will have electrical installations that fully comply with current regulations.
+There is no evidence of a recent test.
 It is recommended good practice that all electrical installations should be checked periodically, approximately every ten years or when a property changes hands.
-This should be regarded as a routine safety and maintenance check and the costs should be fully appreciated.
+This should be regarded as a routine safety and maintenance check.

 Gas

-Repair category -
+Repair category:

-Notes Not applicable.
+Notes Not applicable